Revolutionize the way you provision SQL Server databases and help your team develop, test, and ship changes faster

 |Stay in control of provisioning|

-The SQL Clone Server is the single source of truth for the creation, management and removal of data images and clones.
+The SQL Clone web app offers a single source of truth for the creation, management and removal of images and clones.
 The architecture of SQL Clone means you have a central view of what clones have been created, how much disk space they are using, when they were created, and by who.
-The masking or removal of sensitive data can be applied to a clone, and new data images can be taken to capture these changes allowing you to keep data secure.
-Inbuilt access permissions allows you to control who in the team can create and manage clones using the SQL Clone Server.
+The masking or removal of sensitive data can be applied to a clone allowing you to keep data secure.
+Inbuilt access permissions allow you to control who in the team can create and manage clones using the SQL Clone web app.

 |Improve team productivity|

 The more of a DBA's time is free from tasks such as restoring backups and juggling disk space, the more effective they can be in helping improve the team's DevOps processes, offering advice on concerns such as database architecture, performance, security or configuration.

 With SQL Clone, developers can work on isolated databases, free to experiment without fear of disrupting the work of others.
 Likewise, the team can achieve much more in the testing window because they have a fast, reliable provisioning process that allow them to spin up multiple copies of a database quickly.
 Realistic data sets can be incorporated into their testing cycles, making it possible to find data compatibility issues earlier in the release pipeline.

 The result for the business is a shift towards continuous delivery of tested, reliable changes to the customer.

 Remove the risk of exposing sensitive data in non-production environments by running masking operations during the image creation.
 Clones will contain masked data and will look and perform like real data for development and testing purposes.

 SQL Provision integrates SQL Clone with Data Masker for SQL Server.
 Using SQL Provision, you can run masking sets defined in Data Masker during the image creation in SQL Clone.
 Masked data still looks and performs like real data and the process is simple and repeatable.